It was as though two different Gillette Wild teams showed up to play the Helena Bighorns over the weekend.

 “The group just was off.
 We weren’t ready to go at the drop of the puck,” Shaw said.

 Wild head coach Steve Kruk was not on the bench coaching the team in either game over the weekend.
-He was suspended for four games by the league for a verbal altercation with a referee at the end of the Nov.
+He was suspended for four games by the league for an incident at the end of the Nov.
 23 game against the Yellowstone Quake, Gillette Wild team owner Dwayne Dillinger said.

 Shaw is currently serving as head coach while Kruk serves the suspension for another weekend series.